F03 Panel Discussion: Learning Platforms in the Performance Ecosystem

 The eLearning Guild

-Steve Foreman is the president of InfoMedia Designs, a provider of eLearning infrastructure consulting services and technology solutions to Fortune 500 companies, academic institutions, and government agencies.
-Since establishing his consulting practice in 1983, Steve has worked with forward-looking companies to find new and effective ways to apply computer technology to support human performance.
-His work includes enterprise learning strategy, LMS selection and implementation, learning-technology architecture and integration, expert-knowledge harvesting, knowledge management, and innovative performance-support solutions that blend working and learning.
-Steve is the author of The LMS Guidebook.
+Steve Foreman is the author of The LMS Guidebook and president of InfoMedia Designs, a provider of eLearning infrastructure consulting services and technology solutions to large companies, academic institutions, professional associations, government, and military.
+Steve works with forward-looking organizations to find new and effective ways to apply computer technology to support human performance.
+His work includes enterprise learning strategy, learning and performance ecosystem solutions, LMS selection and implementation, learning-technology architecture and integration, expert-knowledge harvesting, knowledge management, and innovative performance-centered solutions that blend working and learning.

 Sr. Learning Consultant

 Stan Jeffress is a senior learning consultant at Pokeshot.
 With more than 15 years’ experience in the learning and development field, Stan has worked in various roles such as LMS administrator, project manager, consultant, and instructor.
 He also used this experience to work as a freelancer before joining Pokeshot.
 Stan’s role includes assisting clients with social learning strategy development, managing SmarterPath integrations, providing sales support, and contributing to product innovation.